HolyPit/china_rework/README.md

 [*]To expand the focus tree even more, suggestions are extremely welcome!
 [/list]

-This mod is now public on GitHub at https://github.com/HolyPit/china_rework, please use reasonably with crrdits to HolyPit.
+This mod is now public on GitHub at https://github.com/HolyPit/china_rework, please use reasonably with credits to HolyPit.
 Feel free to contribute too!